 Wet your hands.
 This will prevent the very sticky dough from sticking to your hands.
 If you find dough sticking to your hands, wet again.
 Why not flour your hands?
 You could, but you want to keep the flour: water ratio pretty even.
 Since we are adding flour to the surface, I balance it out by wetting my hands.
 It is the high water content that makes this bread so deliciously light and the crust very crisp.
 With wet hands, grab the dough and fold over all ends towards the middle.
 Turn dough blob over so that you get a nice, smooth, tight surface.
 Try to tuck the dough ends under to get that taut surface.

-Gently move dough onto a floured towel.
+Gently move dough onto a piece of parchment paper (I used a floured towel, but it can stick to the towel easily, so I recommend parchment.)
 Cover.
 Let nap for 2 hours.
 It should puff up nicely and double in size.

 secret: When I run out of time, I sometimes let it sit only for 1 hour!
 If you let it nap in a tall, narrow bowl (pictured below), the dough rises nice and tall, about 6″ high.
 If you leave it out on the counter – that is fine too, the dough will rise up and also out….making a flatter No Knead Bread loaf, about 3″-4″ high.They will both taste the same, just looks a little different.

-A half hour before the nap ends, slip covered pot into your oven.
+A half hour before the nap ends, we will need to begin preheating your baking vessel.
+Slip a covered pot into the oven.
 Crank up the heat to 450F.
 Let it pre-heat for 30 minutes or longer.

 The perfect pot for No Knead Bread